Erveftick/magicXform/README.md

 - Optionally processing Horn clauses if present

 ### Utils
-Find results and benchmarks in the [utils repository](https://github.com/Erveftick/magicXform-utils)
+- Find results and benchmarks in the [utils repository](https://github.com/Erveftick/magicXform-utils)
+- Check more data [in collab](https://colab.research.google.com/drive/13nctY1yO0_QhSFZpKNYF_UKWXGFs2p8H?usp=sharing).
+Consider to use this data in your research work if needed.

 ### Contributing
 Contributions, issues, and feature requests are welcome.
-Please feel free to check issues page if you want to contribute.
+This project doesn't have any open issues but you can fork it to your github account and continue development.
+Please feel free to ask me if you have any questions about the code.

 ### License
 Distributed under the MIT License.
 See LICENSE for more information.